Australia - Telecoms Industry - Revenue Statistics and Forecasts

 Other sources of revenue for the major telcos include broadband, data and IP access, business services and applications, cloud computing and other telco services.
 New revenue streams from fibre and cloud computing in particular are assisting the telcos to compensate from losses from revenues from traditional revenue streams.

-The second-tier market continues to grow strongly.
+The second-tier market continues to grow strongly although eased off to some degree during 2018.
 Developments in this market have been dominated by industry consolidation a process that is set to continue over coming years, in particular from Vocus and TPG, both of which continue to grow through increased scale via mergers and acquisitions.

 This report provides statistics on revenue and market forecasts as well as analyses for the Australian telecommunications market by major providers and according to telecommunications service.
 The telecoms service market is segmented according to the major providers Telstra, Optus, Vodafone, as well by second-tier market providers including Vocus- M2, TPG and Macquarie Telecom.